Surjendud4/Surjendud4/README.md

 # About

-* 🌟 "Embarking on the journey as an Aspiring Data Analyst.
+* 🌟 Embarking on the journey as an Aspiring Data Analyst.
 * 🌱 I endeavor to carve my mark in the realm of data analytics.
 * 🎓 Holding a Bachelor of Science degree.
 * 💼 I seek to weave a tapestry of insights that redefine possibilities.